Claire-Kimbugwe/Collect-and-Clean-data--Project/README.md

 # Collect-and-Clean-data--Project
 # FINAL PROJECT
 This project is intended to demmostrate ability to collect data, work with it and clean it making sure the datasets are tidy and ready for analysis.

 # DATASET DESCRIPTION
-In this project I will be using data collected form the accelerometers from the Samsung Galaxy S smartphone, a full description of this data is available at the site where the data was obtained. the link is shared below.
+In this project I will be using data collected form the accelerometers from the Samsung Galaxy S smartphone, a full description of this data is available at the site where the data was obtained.
+* The link is shared below.
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 * The Original data can also be accessed: